thekroomvroom/KryptonDOS/README.md

 > KryptonDOS is **NOT** a fork of FreeDOS; It is  written from scratch and uses its own Kernel, Utilities, and ABI Behavior

 ## Release Guide 📓
- - KryptonDOS v0.0.1a Legacy Bios (x86) - For Legacy x32-bit Devices
+ - KryptonDOS v0.0.1a Legacy Bios (x86) - Doe x32-bit Devices that use Legacy BIOS
- - KryptonDOS v0.0.1a Legacy Bios (x86_64) - For Legacy x64-bit Devices
+ - KryptonDOS v0.0.1a Legacy Bios (x86_64) - For x64-bit Devices that use Legacy BIOS
- - KryptonDOS v0.0.1a UEFI (AMD64) - For Modern x64-bit UEFI Devices
+ - KryptonDOS v0.0.1a UEFI - For x64-bit UEFI Devices that do not have [CSM](https://en.wikipedia.org/wiki/UEFI#CSM_booting) Support.
+(Ensure that Secure Boot is Disabled in your Device's UEFI Menu)

 ## Extras
 ### How to use KryptonDOS